outcastrift/blue-folder-rest/README.md

-#TO BUILD
+#To Build
     mvn clean install

 # To deploy

-    Unzip the included apache karaf distribution.
+     Download DDF 2.8.2

     cd into the server directory
-    execute bin/karaf to start the server
+    execute bin/ddf to start the server
     once the console has booted execute the following commands

-    feature:repo-add cxf
+    navigate to https:localhost:8993/admin
-    feature:install cxf
+    Install the full developer version

-    Now copy the built assembly-kar-1.0.0.kar file into the deploy directory of the karaf server It should install without any effort from you.
+    Now copy the built assembly-kar-1.0.0.kar file into the deploy directory of the ddf server It should install without any effort from you.